 Due to the high number of orders and our limited number of lockers available in circulation, we ask that individuals pick up their order within 7 days.
 After this point, we will have to remove the order and ask that individuals re-submit their orders when they are available to pick them up.

-Please complete the Welcome Form located at the top of the page to generate your Unique ID code.
+Please complete the Partner Registration Form located at the top of the page to generate your Unique ID code.
 After you have your Unique ID code, please follow the Lockers of Love Order Form link below to start customizing your order.

 Why do you need a unique ID code?